 Teething gets blamed for a lot of things and mostly sleep.
 Whilst teething can and does cause a lot of pain I am going to discuss the ins and outs of it and what it really means in terms of sleep disruption and what we can do to ease it.

-FUN FACT…1% of babies are born with a tooth!
+FUN FACT … 1% of babies are born with a tooth!

-At about 6 weeks after conception the cells in your baby’s gums start to form, when your baby is born those cells have hardened and will have taken shape as a tooth just under the gums, they will become the sharp pearly whites on a day in the not too distant future.
+Around 6 weeks after conception the cells in your baby’s gums start to form, when your baby is born those cells have hardened and will have taken shape as a tooth just under the gums, they will become the sharp pearly whites on a day in the not too distant future.

 Did you know, a research paper released by The University of Leeds found that did back in the 1800’s teething was listed as a cause for death!
 4% of infant deaths in 1142 were attributed to teething.
 And it was still listed as a cause of death up until as recent as 1979 in England.
 That is only 41 years ago, very recent.

-This as we know is just ridiculous but what we do know is that teething is the cause for pain, disrupted sleep and a few days of unsettledness, usually around 3-8 days.
+This as we know is just absurd but what we do know is that teething is the cause for pain, disrupted sleep and a few days of unsettledness, usually around 3-8 days.
 It is one thing that always comes up with my clients that teething has been disrupting sleep, should we wait a while before starting any sleep shaping?

 Here I will help you understand more about your child’s pearly white issues...